Quick Summary

 mkdir myflaskproject

-Change the current working directory to myflaskproject:
+To change the current working directory to myflaskproject run the following command:

 Copy Text